This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Homemade Garden Compost

+My absolute favorite DIY plant fertilizer is homemade compost.
+It’s relatively easy to make and can only benefit your garden.
 Soil is a complex mixture of organic matter (plant or animal origin, not necessarily certified organic), liquids, gases, minerals, and organisms.
 It’s a mixture of materials both alive and dead and is an ecosystem that supports life and is vital to our existence.
 Soil comprises three main layers, topsoil, subsoil, and parent material, the soil’s original mineral form.
 Depending on where you live our soil will have specific compositions such as sandy, clay, chalky, peat or silt, acid, neutral or alkaline, heavy or light, stony, free-draining, or prone to waterlogging.

 In a garden environment, soil can over time become nutrient-depleted and compacted if organic matter is not introduced.
 Applied at least once a year, garden compost slowly releases organic nutrients which promotes balanced growth.
 Through the action of worms, soil organisms, and plant roots, it can be pulled down into the soil and improves aeration.
 This is essential for plant roots and soil life to thrive.

-Use Waste to Make Compost
+Use Garden and Food Waste to Make Compost

-Homemade garden compost is the best natural fertilizer and it’s free!
+Homemade garden compost is the best DIY plant fertilizer and it’s free!
 The way you do it is by mixing green waste (nitrogen-rich), brown waste (carbon-rich), moisture, and air.
 NPKs of each ingredient will vary, but don’t worry about figures too much.
 A good mix of lots of different materials will make good well-balanced compost.
 You also need to pile the materials together in a space that keeps it all together.
 Though some create compost in heaps on the ground, most use a compost bin.

 You can make a compost bin from recycled pallets, wood, wire, brick, or a barrel, alternatively buy manufactured wooden or plastic bins.
 So what can I put in my compost?
 Lay decaying fruit and vegetables, flower heads and leaves, coffee grounds, eggshells, tea leaves, wood chips, hay, straw and grass, soft prunings, fallen apples, seaweed, herbaceous plants, old potting compost, animal manure… the list could go on.
 You start to view all your organic waste as valuable when you make your own garden compost.